-Corequisites: ELED 1002, ELED 1003
+Corequisites: ELED 1002, and ELED 1003 or ELED 1002 and ELED 1010

 In this course, students will apply the fundamentals of electricity by building safe electrical circuits.
 They will develop skills for properly using measuring instruments and testing parameters of all types of circuits.
 Students will verify the theories and properties of electrical circuits through measurements.
-They will construct electrical circuits according to National Electrical Code regulations.
+They construct electrical circuits according to National Electrical Code regulations.